Hasireddy/RAG-with-RBAC/README.md

 across two Availability Zones, an Application Load Balancer (ALB), an Auto Scaling Group (ASG), EC2 instances, an Internet Gateway,and Amazon CloudWatch.

-**Known Limitation**: The intended architecture deploys EC2 instances in private subnets with outbound internet access through a NAT Gateway.
-However, in the AWS organization used for this project, the creation of a NAT Gateway was explicitly denied by an organization-level Service
-Control Policy (SCP).
-As a temporary workaround, the EC2 instances were deployed in public subnets to keep the infrastructure functional.
-In a production environment, the EC2 instances would reside in private subnets behind a NAT Gateway (or, where cost is a concern, a properly configured NAT instance) while remaining accessible only through the Application Load Balancer.

 Terraform modules are used to organize the infrastructure, making it reusable, maintainable, and easy to extend.

 * **Web/Application Tier**: EC2 instances deployed in public subnets across two Availability Zones, fronted by an Application Load Balancer (ALB).